-Please note: The Cayman Islands has forty-five (45) confirmed cases of Coronavirus (COVID-19).
-There is one (1) case in Cayman Brac and no cases in Little Cayman.
+Please note: The Cayman Islands has one hundred and forty (140) confirmed cases of Coronavirus (COVID-19).
+There are 3 cases in Cayman Brac and no cases in Little Cayman.

 Through five satellite health centres – one for each district in Grand Cayman – the Community Health Services provides primary care across the island.
 This supports the Cayman Islands Health Service Authority’s firm belief that every member of the community is entitled to the highest possible standard of health care through a community-based health system.